 - Participation in mental health treatment counseling through the VA or a third-party administrator, and provide updated progress letters for the Court.

-- Report to the VTC probation officer and follow the court’s o
+- Report to the VTC probation officer and follow the court’s order.

 - Waive his or her rights to a speedy trial and limited confidentiality rights.